 The CEO structure follows state guidelines.
 A chairperson and vice-chairperson are elected each May at an annual meeting.
 There are no standing committees of the board.
 The board meets quarterly on a regular basis along with the RWDB and all meetings are open to the public.
 Notices about meetings are sent to interested parties, published on the Region 5 board website and posted a full 24 hours prior to each meeting in the One Stop office.

 The CEO Board primary responsibilities are:

-Describe the regional board's operational structure and decision waking process under WIOA to ensure such functions are carried out:
+Describe the regional board's operational structure and decision upon notification of a RWDB vacancy. making process under WIOA to ensure such functions are carried out: